PythonCFO/Conq/README.md

 * The Python apps Server and Client run from the command line
 * From a Terminal, first run the Server app
 * Then from additional Terminals, run one or more instances of the Client app
-* If you hard stop the Server app (e.g. Ctrl-Z) then you will need to use the OS to Stop the Python Processes on the machine before restarting the Server app.
-In Mac OSX that can be done from the Activity Monitor.
+* To end the Server, use Ctrl-C.  If you only pause the Server, using Ctrl-Z, then the Server will not release the connection resources and can present problems.

 ## Potential Epics and Features